Sciatica & Pain Down the Leg

 JOI Discusses Sciatica and Pain Down the Leg.

 The nerves that leave your lower lumbar spine join to form the sciatic nerve.
 The nerve that provides sensation and controls the muscles of your lower leg.
 Compressive pain, or nerve related pain, occurs when the nerve roots that leave the spine are irritated or pinched.
-If this happens, the pressure or irritation on the nerve roots can interfere with the normal function of the sciatic nerve.
+If this happens, the pressure or irritation on the nerve roots can interfere with the normal function of the sciatic nerve causing you to experience sciatica pain down the leg.

 A herniated disc is the most common cause of sciatica.
 Even carrying a wallet in your back pocket can attribute to the condition.
 One of the earliest signs of pressure on a nerve root can be numbness in the area supplied by the nerve.
 Pain usually persists in the same area, normally extending below the knee to the foot.
 Another sign is you may feel more comfortable standing than sitting.
 Sitting is the most painful position for most herniated disc patients.